When Insurance Companies Act in Bad Faith

-- Unreasonable Delays – If you are in an automobile accident and submit a claim to your insurance provider, you have the right to hear back from them within a reasonable timeframe, usually between 15 and 60 days.
-If an unreasonable amount of time has gone by, you should contact a bad faith claims lawyer.
+- Unreasonable Delays – If you are in a car accident and submit a claim to your insurance provider, you have the right to receive a response from them within a reasonable timeframe, usually between 15 and 60 days.
+If an unreasonable amount of time has gone by without reply from your insurer, you should contact a bad faith claims lawyer.

-- Failure to Complete an Investigation – If your insurance company fails to complete a fair and accurate investigation, you may need a bad faith claims attorney.
+- Failure to Complete an Investigation – If your insurance company fails to complete a fair and accurate investigation of your accident or damage claim, you may need a bad faith claims attorney.

 - Deception – When you file a claim with your insurance company, your insurer has a duty to inform you of all of the proper deadlines as well as the appropriate paperwork that needs to be filed.
 Should your insurer fail to do so, you should contact an attorney immediately.

 There are many other examples of denial of coverage.
-A bad faith claims attorney at Munley Law can help you gain the compensation you deserve.
+A bad faith claims attorney at Munley Law can help you obtain the compensation you deserve.
 Contact Munley Law today for a free consultation.

 How to Prove Insurers Acted in Bad Faith

-A bad faith claims lawyer can negotiate with your insurance company and bring you the money you deserve.
+A bad faith claims lawyer can negotiate with your insurance company and obtain proper compensation for you.

 When you file an insurance company lawsuit, you may be eligible for several different types of compensation, depending on your bad faith insurance claim.
 The bad faith claims attorneys at Munley Law can help you receive the compensation you deserve, which may include: